CelestinaDragoni/open-randomizer-tracker/readme.md

 ## Current Features
 - Link to the Past Modules (Keysanity and Normal Including Triforce Trackers)
 - Timer and Title Support
+- Multi-Language Support (English and Japanese)*

+* Note: Japanese was translated using google, if you have better translations submit a ticket or a pull request.

 ## Development
 ### Knowledge Prerequisites